The-Marcy-Lab-School/linting-grammarly-practice/README.md

 #### How the Config File Works
 The report will mostly highlight rules that are defined by Airbnb's style guide, but at Marcy we've defined a few of our own rules.

-Look at the `.eslintrc.js` file:
+Look at the `.eslintrc.js` file ("rc" is short for "run command" and is a standard way to name configuration files that will be used for a certain command or program):

 - `env`: Tells ESLint which global variables are available.`browser: true` recognizes `window`, `document`, etc. `jest: true` recognizes `describe`, `test`, `expect`.
 Without these, ESLint would flag these as undefined variables.
 - `extends: 'airbnb-base'`: Imports all of Airbnb's rules as your starting point.
 This is doing the heavy lifting—you get their entire opinionated style guide in one line.
 - `parserOptions`: Tells ESLint what JavaScript syntax to expect.
   - `ecmaVersion: 'latest'` means it understands modern JS features.
   - `sourceType: 'module'` means you're using ES6 imports/exports instead of CommonJS.
 - `rules`: Your customizations that override Airbnb's defaults.
+Each value represents a change that we've made to the default set of rules provided by Airbnb.

 Look through some of the rules.
-Try commenting them out and see how the errors produced by the linter changes.
+Try commenting them out (such as the `no-console` rule) and see how the errors produced by the linter changes.

 ### Turn on Auto Save and Format on Save